odayturkeyzsec/Scanner-Shell-0day/README.md

 Contact Me : https://t.me/odayturkeyzsec

-Wordpress, Journal, All Custome Content Management System [CMS]
+Direktory Wordpress, Journal, Joomla All Custome Content Management System [CMS]

 A shell scanner is a tool used to identify and detect malicious code, often referred to as a shell, that has been uploaded onto a web server.
 The tool works by searching through directories and files on the server for specific strings or paths that are commonly associated with malicious code.